toastfr35/KhordUino/README.md

 KhordUino V1 is available now.

 KhordUino V2 is a work in progress and will be made available once fully tested.

+## Updates:

+- V1.1 (2024-05-27).
+New firmware with easier calibration procedure.